|Nutritional Guidelines (per serving)|

 This salsa is sooo easy to make too!
 Just add the tomatoes, cilantro, salt, lime juice, garlic, and onion into a food processor or blender and blend away!
 I like to let it sit in the refrigerator for at least an hour so the flavors can blend together.
 You can keep it in the fridge for up to two weeks!
 Impress all of your friends by bringing this super easy salsa to a party.
 Or just serve it to your hungry family!

 - 1 bunch cilantro (stems removed, about a 1/4 of a cup chopped)

 - 1 Tablespoon salt

-- Pulse until the salsa is finely purreed.
+Pulse until the salsa is finely pureed.
 If you prefer it chunkier, just pulse for less time.
 Just be sure the onions and garlic are fully chopped!

 Place the completed salsa in an airtight container and store in the refrigerator.
 The salsa can be served right away, but it tastes best if it sits for at least one hour.
 It will keep in the refrigerator for 2 weeks!